 “Again you’re always plotting five steps ahead of everybody.
 I have to trust you to make the right call.
 I will talk to the detective and get his assurance that Jeff will never bother you or John again in return for not revealing this note.
 If you agree to a lesser sentence than Jeff deserves, they will see that as a charitable act.
 The police will get the parents to agree to the lighter sentence.
 If it goes as I believe it will, the investigation will be closed.
 You can go back to a normal life.”

 “I know you loved Jace.
-I saw how everybody loved him, which happened due to your influence on him.
+I saw how everybody loved him, which was due to your influence on him.
 You’re a good person, Tim.”
-Jace hugged me.
+Jace hugs me.

 “Good enough to still be your first grandchild’s godparent.”

 “I wholeheartedly agree.
 Let’s see if we can wait a few years for that.”

 I smile.
 “Always thinking five steps ahead.”

 He gives me a bump on my shoulder.
 Italian machismo.

 He takes the detective aside.
 They go to confer.

 Dad asks me why I had to talk with the lawyer.

 “He’s going to tell the detective not to pursue stronger charges as long as I never have to see Jeff again.’

 “Good, but what about the abuse.
 Do you have proof.?”